Ten Years with Guru Dutt: Release and reception

 Ten Years with Guru Dutt was released as a hardcover book by Penguin Group on 25 July 2008, and was a commercial success.
 Penguin Books reissued the book in 2011 and 2020, both in the hardcover format; the 2020 edition was released with a new cover.
 A Hindi-language version was published in 2012.

 Savitha Gautam of The Hindu complimented Saran's effective writing and said the most interesting parts are those on the production of Sahib Bibi Aur Ghulam.
 Gautam added; "The book may not unravel the mystery that was Guru Dutt.
 But it paints a picture of creative partnership, which resulted in an invaluable contribution to Hindi cinema."
 According to Madhu Jain of The Book Review:

 Settling-of-score books can be entertaining, vindictive, or just plain boring ...
 Abrar Alvi's account of a decade of working with legendary film director-actor Guru Dutt could have been fascinating if only the raison d'être of this book had not been to establish and iterate the fact ad infinitum that he and not ...
 Dutt held the director's baton for ...
 Sahib Bibi Aur Ghulam.

-A Zee News reviewer called the book an insightful look at Alvi's and Dutt's careers, and an intimate account of Indian cinema.
 Writing for the Hindustan Times, Amita Malik described information relating to Dutt's death as the book's "most poignant anecdote", saying the photographs are among the book's best parts.
 Baradwaj Rangan of The New Indian Express wrote: "The thing about someone else's story is that there's no real way of arriving at the veracity of the chapters, at the truth of the characters, and the best recourse, sometimes, is to let this teller himself tell the story ...
 The effect is that of thumbing through the very entertaining transcript of a those-were-the-days interview, laden with nostalgic nuggets as much about a bygone age of living as a bygone era of filmmaking".
 Kaveree Bamzai of India Today said the book's contents focus primarily on Sahib Bibi Aur Ghulam, which according to her makes the book "absorbing reading".

 In a review for The Tribune, Nonika Singh took note of the fluidity and lucidity in Saran's writing, her initiative of presenting the story in first-person narrative, and her commentary.
 In The Punch Magazine, filmmaker Muzaffar Ali said through this book, Saran proves her journalistic ability; he also said; "She has gone into the essence of two interdependent personalities and created a magic of human drama which is very imaginative, informative and at the same time proactive ... she has woven an evocative past that will be a milestone in Bollywood history.
 A sense of record being lost to time."
 Deccan Herald referred to Ten Years with Guru Dutt as the finest book on an Indian personality.
 The author Yasser Usman commended it as "a warm and insightful look at two remarkable artistes who inspired each other to create movie magic".